otnielmunozdev/cargoSprintChallenge/README.md

 ### Notes

-- The buy day (`buyDay`) and sell day (`sellDay`) are based on one to N indices, where N is the length of the prices array.
+- The purchase day (`buyDay`) and sale day (`sellDay`) are based on one-based indices, where one represents the first day.
-- The method also logs the result to the console for ease of debugging or tracking the process.
+- The method ensures accuracy in scenarios where prices are not strictly decreasing.
+If prices are strictly decreasing, it returns a `Profit` object with all values set to zero.

 This method is useful for making informed decisions on when to buy and sell stocks to maximize profits.
-Make sure to provide a valid prices array for accurate results.
+Ensure you provide a valid prices array for accurate results.

 ## Development server